Car insurance and credit checks

 Frequently asked questions

-Can you be refused car insurance for bad credit?
+Why am I being refused car insurance for bad credit?

-Some insurance providers may refuse your application if you have a bad credit score.
-But there are many insurance providers out there, so by shopping around, you should be able to find the right deal for you.
+It’s not always clear why an insurance provider may refuse to cover you.
+But there are many insurance providers out there, so by shopping around you should be able to find cover that works for you.

 Can I still get car insurance if my credit score is low?